Where e-commerce managers should focus their marketing efforts

 - Leverage cart abandonment emails so people can pick up where they left off.

 While there are a lot of ideas here, simply by focusing on one or two things, you can still make an impact!
 So our number one recommendation: pick a couple of ideas from above and get started.
+Also: check out our formula for growing online revenue.

 Old ways of thinking may have worked in a business-as-usual year; this year, we’re all going to need to adapt to thrive.
 Good luck!